 The MileIQ web dashboard is another way to manage your company’s drivers and driving history.
-Unlike on the mobile app, you’ll see a detailed history of your past driving, and you can generate detailed reports as well:
+Unlike on the mobile app, you’ll see a detailed history of your past driving, and you can generate detailed reports as well.

 The Drives View in the MileIQ dashboard can help you review, classify, and edit your drives.
 You can enter changes individually or in bulk.
 You’ll see the Drives View by default once you log in.
 If you want to see driving history, you can click the drop-down menu in the upper left corner to see the calendar.
 To filter the classification, click the drop-down menu beside the date filter to see classification categories.

 In addition to date and category, you can also filter by purpose.
 On the Drives Summary panel, you can see the data represented in a pie graph with the custom categories on the boxes beside it.
-This information can help you see how drives are classified and the purpose of the drives:
+This information can help you see how drives are classified and the purpose of the drives.

 While in the MileIQ dashboard, you can continue classifying drives.
-However, it works differently than the mobile version.
+However, it works differently from the mobile version.
 Click the suitcase icon for business drives and the home icon for personal drives.
 If you want to make changes, click on a driving record and a window will appear on the right side of the screen.
-From there, you can edit your drive by changing the distance traveled, adding a parking or toll fee, selecting a vehicle, and including some notes about the drive:
+From there, you can edit your drive by changing the distance traveled, adding a parking or toll fee, selecting a vehicle, and including some notes about the drive.

 In case you forgot to add a drive before the trip, you can make a catch-up record through the MileIQ dashboard.
 Click on “Add a drive,” and a pop-up window will appear.
-Enter the starting point and destination, and MileIQ will compute the miles traveled and their corresponding value automatically:
+Enter the starting point and destination, and MileIQ will compute the miles traveled and their corresponding value automatically.